Teach Me

 While stonewalling may seem like a harmless tactic to deal with problems in your romantic relationship, it can have disastrous effects and may even be a pathway to divorce.
 However, there is hope for both parties.

-We dive into what stonewalling is, the red flags to look out for and how to break down this wall that’s dividing your relationship.
+We dive into what stonewalling is, the red flags to look out for and what to do when a partner builds a wall that’s dividing your relationship.

 What does it mean to stonewall someone?